Tricentis/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "RequirementDescriptionFieldID"

 The id of the "Description" field of the Requirement in your qTest project where the work item details will be synchronized to.
+To get this value the Field API (/api/v3/fields/requirements) needs to be called.

 ### Constant "AllowCreationOnUpdate"